god-ctrl/Social-Media-app/README.md

 ## Description

-It is a complete java application for chatting .It is very basic.Just for trying out java.
+It is a complete java application for chatting .It is very basic.Just for trying out java.It is a basic client server set up where messages can be send between client and server.

 #### Technologies